envi/olesia-khomchyn.github.io/docs/VendorEmailConfigurations.md

 # VendorEmailConfigurations

-## Get the list of vendor email configurations
+## Get the list of Vendor Email Configurations

 ### <span style="color: #F05D30">Path</span>
 GET /odata/VendorEmailConfigurations

 ### <span style="color: #F05D30">Description</span>
-Returns the list of vendor email configurations within a logged organizations.
+Returns the list of Vendor Email Configurations within a logged organizations.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>